g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ## Strategy 1: Audit and Assessment

-The first thing to do when it comes to managing third-party scripts properly is to carry out a thorough [audit](https://en.wikipedia.org/wiki/Website_audit) and assessment, by which I mean, find all scripts currently operating on your website and check whether you need them or not.
+The first thing to do when it comes to managing third-party scripts properly is to carry out a thorough [audit and assessment](https://en.wikipedia.org/wiki/Website_audit), by which I mean, find all scripts currently operating on your website and check whether you need them or not.

 For myriads of examples, an examination might illustrate how an organization can have several analytics scripts at different suppliers doing similar things, which makes its performance degrade miserably.
 According to the same research, this could help simplify data collection methods through which companies gather customer information with a single analytical tool.
 Reducing load time per page and making the whole site maintenance easier are other reasons such transformations are embraced.

-Moreover, the audit may unearth additional inefficacies within the program design rather than just its components like those scripts that have outlived their utility Removing them will aid in improving both safety for users visiting your web space as well as increased speed of operations on various devices The security implications for each one should also be examined so that there are no vulnerability issues This in-depth scrutiny makes sure only necessary, effective and safe scripts are used to come up with a stronger and friendlier-interface web page.
+Moreover, the audit may unearth additional inefficacies within the program design rather than just its components like those scripts that have outlived their utility.
+Removing them will aid in improving both safety for users visiting your web space as well as increased speed of operations on various devices.
+The security implications for each one should also be examined so that there are no vulnerability issues.
+This in-depth scrutiny makes sure only necessary, effective and safe scripts are used to come up with a stronger and friendlier-interface web page.

 The audit and assessment process, apart from optimizing performance metrics, uncovers truths about the functionality and significance of every single third-party script.
 As a result, the company can make well-thought decisions about what scripts it might retain, upgrade, or dispose of, thereby ensuring its website’s optimization and security.